Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Date: 1664

 Original Location: The Northill Rectory in Northill, Bedfordshire England.
-Lat: 52.1° N. Long: 0.3228° W
+Lat: 52.1° N. Lon: 0.3228° W

 Present Location: At original location

-Orientation: declines towards the east
+Orientation: Vertical.
+Declines towards the east

 Adornment: Design mimics the other Northill dial (Dial 103).
 Has a housefly, a sun at the dial hourline center and ornamental flowing scrolls.
 Hours are in Roman numerals.

-Comment: Gnomon with stay has been incorrectly reinstalled on the inside of the panel.
+Comments: Gnomon with stay has been incorrectly reinstalled on the inside of the panel.
 Gnomon stay at 10:00 am mark.
 The roman numerals for 9 (IX) and 11 (XI) are incorrectly painted as 9 (XI) and 11 (IX).
 This is one of a pair of newly discovered John Oliver dials located at the church.
 This dial is protected inside for safe keeping.
 Viewing by appointment only.

 Article by Geoffrey Lane (6 MB): (2006) Glass Sundial Makers of 17th Century London.
 "The British Sundial Society Bulletin" Vol. 18(i), March 2006.
 40-47

-Website: Worshipful Company of Glaziers
+Worshipful Company of Glaziers Website: Here

 Maker: John Oliver (1616-1701)